-Mango fertilizer trees encounter specific physiological stress during the summer heat.
+Mango Production fertilizer trees encounter specific physiological stress during the summer heat.
 A balanced supply of both macronutrients and micronutrients is necessary for the proper formation and maturation of fruit, disease resistance, and yield quality.
-Nitrogen, phosphorus and potassium are familiar players, but secondary macronutrients (like calcium and magnesium) and crucial micronutrients (like zinc, boron and iron) are just […]
+Nitrogen, phosphorus and potassium are familiar players, but secondary macronutrients (like calcium and magnesium) and crucial micronutrients (like zinc, boron and iron) are […]

-Mango fertilizer trees encounter specific physiological stress during the summer heat.
+Mango Production fertilizer trees encounter specific physiological stress during the summer heat.
 A balanced supply of both macronutrients and micronutrients is necessary for the proper formation and maturation of fruit, disease resistance, and yield quality.
 Nitrogen, phosphorus and potassium are familiar players, but secondary macronutrients (like calcium and magnesium) and crucial micronutrients (like zinc, boron and iron) are just as important to keeping the productivity up during this time.

 Nitrogen (N)